Connect with Mary on social media

 2) Make no life- changing decisions.
 Seriously.
 No impulsive affairs, no “I’ve-finally-had-it-with-the-boss” and definitely no “May I just reflect back to you about your behavior?”
 Most “essential truths” discovered in February are informed by burn-out.
 Zip your lips and avoid correcting others at all costs.

 3) Take nothing and no one for granted.
 Your health, home, or loved ones may disappear tonight, victims to any number of untimely collisions with disease, depression, or others moving too fast.

 4) Deploy whatever gets you through bleakness.
 Congratulate yourself for making it this far and celebrate – using chocolate, corny movies, comics, or long baths—without apology.

 5) Pamper others.
 Assume everyone you care about is struggling in some way and remember why you invited them to share your office, book group, or bedroom in the first place.
 Glue your heart onto lace doilies, bake it into cookies, or just look someone in the eye and say something, anything, kind.

 6) Move on to other maintenance.
 Give fridge coils a vacuum and neighbors those extra eggs—thanking your chickens, of course, with fresh bedding.
 Once into the spirit of things, thank your parents for having you—they did something right if you’re alive and able to read this—and your ancestors for avoiding influenza before they spawned your line, and the world itself for hosting you with good air, plentiful water, and vegetables that spring from dirt.
-Notice all that’s not broken, all that sustains you, and give it a good pat on the head or, if necessary, some TLC.
+Notice all that’s not broken, all that sustains you, and give it — and yourself — a little extra gratitude and love.